Movement-DAO/move-docs/docs/dao/legal/definitions.md

 **"Established Practices"** refers to the practices used by an unincorporated nonprofit association without material change during the most recent five years of its existence, or if it has existed for less than five years, during its entire existence.

+**"Externally owned accounts (EOAs)"** Externally owned accounts (EOAs) are accounts that are controlled by users who control the private keys for an account, typically generated using a seed phrase.
+Externally owned accounts are accounts without any code associated with them.
+Typically these accounts are used with a wallet.

+**"Fraud proof"** A security model for certain layer 2 solutions where, to increase speed, transactions are rolled up into batches and submitted to Ethereum in a single transaction.
+They are assumed valid but can be challenged if fraud is suspected.
+A fraud proof will then run the transaction to see if fraud took place.
+This method increases the amount of transactions possible while maintaining security.
+Some rollups use validity proofs.

 **"Funding Cycle Duration"** How long each funding cycle lasts (specified in seconds).
 All funding cycle properties are unchangeable while the cycle is in progress.
 In other words, any proposed reconfigurations can only take effect during the subsequent cycle.
 If no reconfigurations were submitted by the project owner, or if proposed changes fail the current cycle's Ballot, a copy of the latest funding cycle will automatically start once the current one ends.
 A cycle with no duration lasts indefinitely, and reconfigurations can start a new funding cycle with the proposed changes right away.

 **"Funding Cycle" and "Cycle"** refer to the time-locked rules according to which a Juicebox Project wishes to operate.
 Funding Cycles are typically represented as a [`JBFundingCycle`](https://info.juicebox.money/dev/api/data-structures/jbfundingcycle) data structure, and are usually managed by the [`JBFundingCycleStore`](https://info.juicebox.money/dev/api/contracts/jbfundingcyclestore/) contract.
 Funding Cycle duration can be specified in seconds ("Funding Cycle Duration").
 Funding Cycle properties are unchangeable while the cycle is in progress.
 In other words, any proposed reconfigurations can only take effect during the subsequent cycle.
 If no reconfigurations were submitted by the Project Owner, or if proposed changes fail the current cycle's Ballot, a copy of the latest Funding Cycle will automatically start once the current one ends.
 A Funding Cycle with no duration lasts indefinitely; valid reconfigurations to Funding Cycles with no duration immediately start a new Funding Cycle with the proposed changes once approved by a Reconfiguration Ballot if necessary.

+**"Gas"** A virtual fuel used in Ethereum to execute smart contracts.
+The EVM uses an accounting mechanism to measure the consumption of gas and limit the consumption of computing resources (see Turing complete).

 **"Governing Principles"** refers to the agreements, whether oral, in a record, or implied from established practices, or in any combination thereof, which govern the purpose or operation of an unincorporated nonprofit association and the rights and obligations of its members and managers.
 The term includes any amendment or restatement of the agreements constituting the governing principles.

 **"Governance Rights"** means the entire interest of a Member in the DAO, as measured by a Member's Tokens, including, without limitation, all rights and obligations contemplated or agreed to under this Agreement, and any right to vote on, consent to, or otherwise participate in any decision or action of or by the Members granted by this Agreement or the Act.
 Member's Governance Rights are subject to [DAO Governance](/dao/governance/process).

+**"Gnosis Safe"** refers to the Gnosis Safe Multisig Wallet, a smart contract which allows multiple Ethereum addresses to manage a single Ethereum address.
+The Gnosis Safe is used to manage the DAO's treasury.

+**"Gwei"** Short for gigawei, a denomination of ether, commonly utilized to price gas.
+1 gwei = 109 wei.
+109 gwei = 1 ether.

+**"HD wallet seed"** A value used to generate the master private key and master chain code for an HD wallet.
+The wallet seed can be represented by mnemonic words, making it easier for humans to copy, back up, and restore private keys.

 **"Hold Fees"** refers to the fee holding process: by default, Protocol Fees are paid automatically when funds are distributed from a Juicebox Treasury to an Ethereum address.
 During Funding Cycles configured to hold fees, this fee amount is set aside instead of being immediately processed.
 Projects can reclaim their held fees by adding funds to their Treasury equal to the amount of funds distributed to Ethereum addresses while fees were being held.
 Otherwise, Juicebox DAO or the project can process these held fees at any point to issue Juicebox Governance Token ("JBX") at the current rate.
 This allows a project to withdraw funds and later add them back into their the DAO treasury without incurring fees.
 This applies to both Distributions from the Distribution Limit and from the Overflow Allowance.